AdamGCodes/quality-time/read-me.md

 Each activity will set out the resources required and clear and concise instructions as to how to set up and run the activity.

-Registered users will be able to build out a profile with further information to help tailor their expreince and the content they are presented.
+Registered users will be able to build out a profile with further information to help tailor their expreince and the content they are presented with.

 In adition to this registered users will also be able to:
 Add their own activities using a form.